jbrown544/interlingual-topic-modeling/README.md

 * [Google Colab Notebooks](https://colab.research.google.com/)
 * [Google Cloud Translation API](https://cloud.google.com/translate/)

-## Analysis Steps
+## Steps to Analysis

-1. Language-Neutral Text Processing Pipeline
+1. Language-Neutral Processing Pipeline and EDA
 1. Coherence Evaluation
 1. Translation Integration
 1. Model Visualization

-### Language-Neutral Text Processing Pipeline
+### Language-Neutral Processing Pipeline and EDA

 The text processing pipeline used in this exploration is based around the language models available in spaCy.
-The processing pipeline is very generic taking advantage of capabilities in spaCy which can be varied by changing out the model in use.
+The processing pipeline is very generic taking advantage of capabilities in spaCy which can be varied by changing out the language model in use.

 After processing texts in a stream with the ```pipe()``` method on the given language model, lemmatized tokens are filtered by: